johnproodian/CHALLENGE-4_code-quiz/README.md

 # Code Quiz

-This application is a timed quiz on JavaScript fundamentals where time runs down faster if wrong answers are given.
+This application is a timed quiz on the subject of JavaScript fundamentals where time runs down faster if wrong answers are given.
 Additionally, scores are saved with initials that the user enters.

 ## Built With
 * HTML